workstaffhq/helpcenter/docs/managers/addons/documents.md

 - Add an **expiration date** and choose whether to notify staff as the expiry date approaches.

 :::info
-Staff will receive notifications when a document is requested and when it’s nearing expiration, prompting them to upload an updated version.
+Staff will receive notifications when a document is requested and when it’s nearing expiration (up to 30 days before expiration), prompting them to upload an updated version.
 :::

 ![Documents](Images/staff-documents.png)